kuniss/XtendFlow/README.md

 }
 ```

-Separating function units for functionality implementation from function boards for integration purposes is one of the main goals of Flow Design.
+Separating operation units - for implementing functionality - from integration units for integration purposes is one of the main goals of the IODA architecture and within Flow Design.
 It allows to structure software systems in several levels of abstraction having implementation details only on the lowest level of abstraction.
-On upper level of abstraction the implementation consist of integration functionality only, represented by function boards.
+On upper level of abstraction the implementation consist of integration functionality only, represented by integration units.
 This is the second main principle of Flow Design and follows closely the [Integration Operation Segregation Principle (IOSP)](http://geekswithblogs.net/theArchitectsNapkin/archive/2014/09/13/the-incremental-architectacutes-napkin---7---nest-flows-to.aspx).

 ### Port Wiring Operator `->`

-The integrated function units and boards are either instantiated by the board or
-passed via constructor injection.
+The function units are either instantiated by the board or passed via constructor injection.
+Any [Dependency Injection](TODO add DP wiki link) approach could be applied here.

-As integrating is the only reason for a function board, it normally has only a constructor method, nothing else.
+As integrating is the only reason for an integration unit, it normally has only a constructor method, nothing else.
-This constructor connects output to input ports of the integrated function units, as well as the function board's own
+This constructor connects output to input ports of the integrated function units, as well as the integration unit's own
-input ports to integrated function unit's input ports, and the integrated function unit's output ports to function board's
-own output ports.
+input ports to the integrated function unit's input ports, and the integrated function unit's output ports to the integration unit's own output ports.
 For this the wiring operator `->` is used.
+Here comes an example:

 ```java
 class Normalize {